coderefinery/exercise-collaborative-recipe/main-course.md

-# Replace this line by the title
+# Main course will be the best!

 ## Ingredients

-- list here ingredients
+- food
-- list here ingredients
+- water
 - list here ingredients

 ## Instructions